 I am so envious those arts and crafts people who come up with these fabulous ideas for decorating clipboards, pencil cans and any other item with washi tape.
 I’ve purchased several spools of washi tape a few weeks ago and it’s been just sitting in my drawer waiting for the perfect project.
 Okay, so this is certainly not the most creative use of the washi tape, I know, but the dots of the tape nearly match the dots of the mittens.
 LOVE IT!
 I simply cut a strip of tape and placed it right on the clothespin.

 When you download the Mitten Match Beginning Sounds activity, you’ll receive 26 beginning sound mittens.
-This activity is available through my online Teachers Pay Teachers store.
+This activity is available through my online Teachers Pay Teachers store or through the Make, Take & Teach website.

 There are 30 colorful rhyming mitten pairs in the MT&T Mitten Match Rhyme activity.
-This activity is ideal for preschool and kindergarten centers and can also be found in my online Teachers Pay Teachers store.
+This activity is ideal for preschool and kindergarten centers and can also be found in my online Teachers Pay Teachers store or through the Make, Take & Teach website.

 The Mitten Match Vocabulary activity contains 35 matching mitten pairs.
 This activity is ideal for vocabulary development as the students pair pictures that “go together”.
 You may want to use this activity during small group instruction as you can expand oral language by having your students explain why the pictures go together.